verana-labs/verifiable-trust-spec/spec.md

 A relying party can therefore answer the following questions deterministically:

 - Is this credential authentic?
 - When was it issued?
+(W3C VTCs only)
 - I have a session with `uuid=7e55834f-5a81-4029-9121-2cab1268fb43` with Verifiable Service `did=did:Example:123`.
 Can this DID request the presentation of a credential of vtjsc with `id=https://example/vtjsc.json` to me?
-- Was the issuer authorized at that time?
+- Was the issuer authorized? (at issuance time for W3C VTCs; at reception time for AnonCreds VTCs)
 - Which Ecosystem governs this credential?
 - Is the issuer itself a Verifiable Service (if required)?